RasaHQ/rasa/docs/core/retrieval-actions.rst

    - how's weather?
    - is it sunny where you are?

-First, all of these examples will be combined into a single ``chitchat`` meta intent that NLU will predict.
+First, all of these examples will be combined into a single ``chitchat`` retrieval intent that NLU will predict.
-The intent name in your NLU file needs to add a response identifier to distinguish different The naming of such intents follows a strict template and includes the meta intent, e.g. ``chitchat`` or ``faq``, and a

-The retrieval model is trained separately to select the correct response.
-TODO: explain where this file needs to go.
+All retrieval intents have a suffix added to them which identifies a particular response text for your assistant, in the above example - ``ask_name`` and ``ask_weather``.
+The suffix is separated from the intent name by a ``/`` delimiter

+Next, include response texts for all retrieval intents in a **separate** file as -

 .. code-block:: md